mishoo/UglifyJS/README.md

   --mangle-props                Mangle property names (default `0`).
 Set to
                                 `true` or `1` to mangle all property names.
 Set to `2` to only mangle unquoted property names.
-                                Use the `keep_quoted_props` beautifier option to
+                                This also enables the `keep_quoted_props`
-                                preserve the quotes around property names and set the `properties` compressor option to `false` to prevent rewriting quoted properties with dot
+                                beautifier option to preserve the quotes around property names and disables the `properties`
-                                notation.
+                                compressor option to prevent rewriting quoted
+                                properties with dot notation.
+You can override these by setting them explicitly on the command line.
   --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings --pure-funcs                  List of functions that can be safely removed if